Exhibition game: Fundraising game

 In the UK and Ireland, "exhibition match" and "friendly match" refer to two different types of games.
 The types described above as friendlies are not termed exhibition matches, all-star matches such as those held in the US Major League Soccer, Japan's J.League or South Korea's K League are called exhibition matches rather than friendly matches.
-A one-off match for charitable fundraising, usually involving one or two all-star teams, or a match held in honor of a player for contribution to his/her club, may also be described as exhibition matches but they are normally referred to as charity matches (Soccer Aid, Team UNICEF etc.) and testimonial matches respectively.
+A one-off match for charitable fundraising, usually involving one or two all-star teams, or a match held in honor of a player for contribution to their club, may also be described as exhibition matches but they are normally referred to as charity matches (Soccer Aid, Team UNICEF etc.) and testimonial matches respectively.

 Training game

 A training game is generally a non-competitive football match played between two sides usually as part of a training exercise or to give players match practice.
 Managers may also use bounce games as an opportunity to observe a player in action before offering a contract.
 Usually these games are played on a training ground rather than in a stadium with no spectators in attendance.